wirecardBrasil/gcurtain/README.md

 feature:[name-of-feature]:users
 ```

-* To use Gcurtain, first your need to initialize the configuration defining your **redis URL** (password@ip:port/database).
+* To use GCurtain, first your need to initialize the configuration defining your **redis URL** (password@ip:port/database).
 Optionally, you can also configure the **default response** when the feature is not found, which by default is false.

 ```go
 func getClient(uri string) *redis.Client {